 Sage 50 has no physical count process these are manually entered using inventory adjustments.

-Find Sage 100 against Sage 50 Customers, Accounts Receivable and Sales Order strength and weaknesses
+Find Sage 100 against Sage 50 Customers, Accounts Receivable, and Sales Order strengths and weaknesses

-In Sage 100 quotes, sales order’s and invoices, each detail line item has a field for anticipated ship date by item and offers a discount by line item.
-The purchase orders also have detail line items with a field for anticipated receipt date.
+In Sage 100 quotes, sales orders,s, and invoices, each detail line item has a field for anticipated ship date by item and offers a discount by line item.
+The purchase orders also have detailed line items with a field for the anticipated receipt date.
 On both the sales order and purchase order line items different dates can be used on each line item.

-Sage 100 can track and calculate sales person commissions by sales, profit, % and can have up to 5 sales reps per invoice.
+Sage 100 can track and calculate salesperson commissions by sales, profit, and % and can have up to 5 sales reps per invoice.
 It comes with 1 license for Sage CRM.
-Sage 50 does not calculate commissions but can report on sales profitability by sales rep and has a one way update into Sage CRM.
+Sage 50 does not calculate commissions but can report on sales profitability by sales rep and has a one-way update into Sage CRM.

 Sage 100 Customer discounts can be calculated by line item on the sales order/quote/invoice, by the customer, For promotional offers, quantity price breaks or on the overall sales order/quote/invoice.
-Sage 100 has a shipping module so you can print a packing slip, then ship without having to post the invoice and multiple fully integrated add on option to interface with FedX, UPS and USPS (and more) and send tracking information back to the customer invoice.
-You can look up prior orders and purchases during quoting, sales order or invoice entry and so many more.
+Sage 100 has a shipping module so you can print a packing slip, then ship without having to post the invoice, and multiple fully integrated add-on options to interface with FedX, UPS, and USPS (and more) and send tracking information back to the customer invoice.
+You can look up prior orders and purchases during quoting, sales order or invoice entries and so many more.
 Sage 100 has separate Receipt of Good and Receipt of Purchase Invoice entry windows so that items receipts without an invoice do not show up in Accounts Payable aging, as they do in Sage 50.

 Sage 50 discounts are calculated on the inventory item based on the price level.
-Sage 50 does not have true shipping once you ship the order it creates and invoice that updates to the open accounts receivable.
-There is a shipping add on option for tracking information back to the customer invoice.
-Looking up history sales and purchase’s is done using reports or dashboards.
+Sage 50 does not have true shipping once you ship the order it creates an invoice that updates to the open accounts receivable.
+There is a shipping add-on option for tracking information back to the customer invoice.
+Looking up history sales and purchases is done using reports or dashboards.

 Sage 100 allows for tracking sales tax or use tax on purchases.
 Sage 50 does not.